Does Politics Have a Valid Role in Financial Services Marketing?

 Today, the financial services industry staunchly insists that it is apolitical, even though there are financial reps who have become Registered Investment Advisors (RIAs) and adopted pro-client advisory standards.
 But to date, no major financial services firm has publicly injected politics into its strategic client-directed marketing strategy.
 Maybe it is time for that to change.

-One reason is that more investors recognize that politics is now injected into almost every decision being made in Congress, state legislatures and science.
+One reason is that more investors recognize that politics is now injected into almost every decision made in Congress, state legislatures, and science.
 The public also resents that “Wall Street,” as a symbol for the financial services industry, escaped without any civil or criminal penalties as a result of helping to cause the 2008 mortgage fraud-led recession.
 The public perception is that “Wall Street” avoided prosecution because of its political clout.
 Yet even with these societal changes, the financial industry still staunchly considers itself “apolitical.”

-While any discussion of politics may seem off-limits in the financial industry, it really has ben around for decades in some form.
-The start of ESG , or social investing funds, is based on screening companies for certain anti-social or anti-environmental practices and then eliminating them from the investment pool.
-For instance, Newday, a Registered Investment Advisor (RIA), has created “impact” funds focused on climate action, animal welfare, ocean health, gender equality, fresh water and global impact.
-Funds using company screens based on conservative evangelical beliefs, such as the Timothy Plan, are based on “investing in a biblically and morally responsible manner.”
-To do this, the fund avoids companies that support pornography, abortion or have “other policies and procedures contrary to the teachings of Scripture.”
+While any discussion of politics may seem off-limits in the financial industry, it has been around for decades in some form.
+The start of ESG, or social investing funds, is based on screening companies for certain anti-social or anti-environmental practices and eliminating them from the investment pool.
+For instance, Newday, a Registered Investment Advisor (RIA), has created “impact” funds focused on climate action, animal welfare, ocean health, gender equality, fresh water, and global impact.

 Time for RIA Firms to Show Their Colors

-If you are a RIA or financial services firm that wants to find like-minded clients, consider posting a notice on this site that lists your pro-investor business case.
+If you are an RIA or financial services firm that wants to find like-minded clients, consider posting a notice on this site that lists your pro-investor business case.
 The listing information is available on the front page of this site.
-This information can be accessed by clicking on the Business Listings and Submit Listing tabs.
+This information can be accessed by clicking the Business Listings and Submit Listing tabs.

 Next articleMaking 401(k)s More Attractive to Small Businesses and Workers